OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside_arbitrum_nitro.md

 Arbitrum full nodes normally "live at Layer 2" which means that they don’t worry about the rollup protocol but simply treat their Arbitrum chain as a mechanism that feeds inbox messages to the State Transition Function to evolve the Layer 2 chain and produce outputs.

-## Sequencer Mode
+## The Sequencer

-Sequencer mode is an optional feature of Arbitrum chains, which can be turned on or off for each chain.
-We expect it to be enabled for most chains.
-Arbitrum One uses a sequencer that is operated by Offchain Labs.

-The sequencer is a specially designated full node, which is given limited power to control the ordering of transactions.
-This allows the sequencer to guarantee the results of user transactions immediately, without needing to wait for anything to happen on Ethereum.
+The Sequencer is a specially designated full node, which is given limited power to control the ordering of transactions.
+This allows the Sequencer to guarantee the results of user transactions immediately, without needing to wait for anything to happen on Ethereum.
 So no need to wait five minutes or so for block confirmations--and no need to even wait 15 seconds for Ethereum to make a block.

-Clients interact with the sequencer in exactly the same way they would interact with any full node, for example by giving their wallet software a network URL that happens to point to the sequencer.
+Clients interact with the Sequencer in exactly the same way they would interact with any full node, for example by giving their wallet software a network URL that happens to point to the Sequencer.

+On the Arbitrum One and Arbitrum Nova chains, the Sequencer is run by Offchain Labs.

 ### Instant confirmation

-Without a sequencer, a node can predict what the results of a client transaction will be, but the node can't be sure, because it can't know or control how the transactions it submits will be ordered in the inbox, relative to transactions submitted by other nodes.
+Without a Sequencer, a node can predict what the results of a client transaction will be, but the node can't be sure, because it can't know or control how the transactions it submits will be ordered in the inbox, relative to transactions submitted by other nodes.

-The sequencer is given more control over ordering, so it has the power to assign its clients' transactions a position in the inbox queue, thereby ensuring that it can determine the results of client transactions immediately.
-The sequencer's power to reorder has limits (see below for details) but it does have more power than anyone else to influence transaction ordering.
+The Sequencer is given more control over ordering, so it has the power to assign its clients' transactions a position in the inbox queue, thereby ensuring that it can determine the results of client transactions immediately.
+The Sequencer's power to reorder has limits (see below for details) but it does have more power than anyone else to influence transaction ordering.

 ### Inboxes, fast and slow

-When we add a sequencer, the operation of the inbox changes.
+When we add a Sequencer, the operation of the inbox changes.

-* Only the sequencer can put new messages directly into the inbox.
-The sequencer tags the messages it is submitting with an Ethereum block number and timestamp.
+* Only the Sequencer can put new messages directly into the inbox.
+The Sequencer tags the messages it is submitting with an Ethereum block number and timestamp.
 (ArbOS ensures that these are non-decreasing, adjusting them upward if necessary to avoid decreases.)
-* Anyone else can submit a message, but messages submitted by non-sequencer nodes will be put into the "delayed inbox" queue, which is managed by an L1 Ethereum contract.
+* Anyone else can submit a message, but messages submitted by non-Sequencer nodes will be put into the "delayed inbox" queue, which is managed by an L1 Ethereum contract.
-  * Messages in the delayed inbox queue will wait there until the sequencer chooses to "release" them into the main inbox, where they will be added to the end of the inbox.
-A well-behaved sequencer will typically release delayed messages after about ten minutes, for reasons explained below.
+  * Messages in the delayed inbox queue will wait there until the Sequencer chooses to "release" them into the main inbox, where they will be added to the end of the inbox.
+A well-behaved Sequencer will typically release delayed messages after about ten minutes, for reasons explained below.
   * Alternatively, if a message has been in the delayed inbox queue for longer than a maximum delay interval (currently 24 hours) then anyone can force it to be promoted into the main inbox.
-(This ensures that the sequencer can only delay messages but can't censor them.)
+(This ensures that the Sequencer can only delay messages but can't censor them.)

-### If the sequencer is well-behaved...
+### If the Sequencer is well-behaved...

-A well-behaved sequencer will accept transactions from all requesters and treat them fairly, giving each one a promised transaction result as quickly as it can.
+A well-behaved Sequencer will accept transactions from all requesters and treat them fairly, giving each one a promised transaction result as quickly as it can.

-It will also minimize the delay it imposes on non-sequencer transactions by releasing delayed messages promptly, consistent with the goal of providing strong promises of transaction results.
-Specifically, if the sequencer believes that 40 confirmation blocks are needed to have good confidence of finality on Ethereum, then it will release delayed messages after 40 blocks.
-This is enough to ensure that the sequencer knows exactly which transactions will precede its current transaction, because those preceding transactions have finality.
-There is no need for a benign sequencer to delay non-sequencer messages more than that, so it won't.
+It will also minimize the delay it imposes on non-Sequencer transactions by releasing delayed messages promptly, consistent with the goal of providing strong promises of transaction results.
+Specifically, if the Sequencer believes that 40 confirmation blocks are needed to have good confidence of finality on Ethereum, then it will release delayed messages after 40 blocks.
+This is enough to ensure that the Sequencer knows exactly which transactions will precede its current transaction, because those preceding transactions have finality.
+There is no need for a benign Sequencer to delay non-Sequencer messages more than that, so it won't.

 This does mean that transactions that go through the delayed inbox will take longer to get finality.
 Their time to finality will roughly double, because they will have to wait one finality period for promotion, then another finality period for the Ethereum transaction that promoted them to achieve finality.

-This is the basic tradeoff of having a sequencer: if your message uses the sequencer, finality is C blocks faster; but if your message doesn't use the sequencer, finality is C blocks slower.
-This is usually a good tradeoff, because most transactions will use the sequencer; and because the practical difference between instant and 10-minute finality is bigger than the difference between 10-minute and 20-minute finality.
+This is the basic tradeoff of having a Sequencer: if your message uses the Sequencer, finality is C blocks faster; but if your message doesn't use the Sequencer, finality is C blocks slower.
+This is usually a good tradeoff, because most transactions will use the Sequencer; and because the practical difference between instant and 10-minute finality is bigger than the difference between 10-minute and 20-minute finality.

-So a sequencer is generally a win, if the sequencer is well behaved.
+So a Sequencer is generally a win, if the Sequencer is well behaved.

-### If the sequencer is malicious...
+### If the Sequencer is malicious...

-A malicious sequencer, on the other hand, could cause some pain.
+A malicious Sequencer, on the other hand, could cause some pain.
 If it refuses to handle your transactions, you're forced to go through the delayed inbox, with longer delay.
-And a malicious sequencer has great power to front-run everyone's transactions, so it could profit greatly at users' expense.
+And a malicious Sequencer has great power to front-run everyone's transactions, so it could profit greatly at users' expense.

-On Arbitrum One, Offchain Labs runs a sequencer which is well-behaved--we promise!.
+On Arbitrum One, Offchain Labs runs a Sequencer which is well-behaved--we promise!.
 This will be useful but it's not decentralized.
 Over time, we'll switch to decentralized, fair sequencing, as described below.

-Because the sequencer will be run by a trusted party at first, and will be decentralized later, we haven't built in a mechanism to directly punish a misbehaving sequencer.
-We're asking users to trust the centralized sequencer at first, until we switch to decentralized fair sequencing later.
+Because the Sequencer will be run by a trusted party at first, and will be decentralized later, we haven't built in a mechanism to directly punish a misbehaving Sequencer.
+We're asking users to trust the centralized Sequencer at first, until we switch to decentralized fair sequencing later.

 ### Decentralized fair sequencing

 Viewed from 30,000 feet, decentralized fair sequencing isn't too complicated.
-Instead of being a single centralized server, the sequencer is a committee of servers, and as long as a large enough supermajority of the committee is honest, the sequencer will establish a fair ordering over transactions.
+Instead of being a single centralized server, the Sequencer is a committee of servers, and as long as a large enough supermajority of the committee is honest, the Sequencer will establish a fair ordering over transactions.

 How to achieve this is more complicated.
 Research by a team at Cornell Tech, including Offchain Labs CEO and Co-founder Steven Goldfeder, developed the first-ever decentralized fair sequencing algorithm.
-With some improvements that are under development, these concepts will form the basis for our longer-term solution, of a fair decentralized sequencer.
+With some improvements that are under development, these concepts will form the basis for our longer-term solution, of a fair decentralized Sequencer.

 ## Bridging

-We have already covered how users interact with L2 contracts--they submit transactions by putting messages into the chain’s inbox, or having a full node sequencer or aggregator do so on their behalf.
+We have already covered how users interact with L2 contracts--they submit transactions by putting messages into the chain’s inbox, or having a full node Sequencer or aggregator do so on their behalf.
 Let’s talk about how contracts interact between L1 and L2--how an L1 contract calls an L2 contract, and vice versa.

 The L1 and L2 chains run asynchronously from each other, so it is not possible to make a cross-chain call that produces a result within the same transaction as the caller.
 Instead, cross-chain calls must be asynchronous, meaning that the caller submits the call at some point in time, and the call runs later.
 As a consequence, a cross-chain contract-to-contract call can never produce a result that is available to the calling contract (except for acknowledgement that the call was successfully submitted for later execution).